-National Indigenous Reform Agreement: PI 05-
+National Indigenous Reform Agreement: PI 05-Prevalence of overweight and obesity, 2015-16;

 © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
-You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-National Indigenous Reform Agreement: Pl 05-Prevalence of overweight and obesity, 2014 QS Identifying and definitional attributes Metadata item type: Data Quality Statement Synonymous names: Data quality statement - Indicator 5 Prevalence of overweight and obesity METEOR identifier: 567163 Registration status: Indigenous, Superseded 17/02/2016 Data quality Institutional environment: These surveys were collected, processed, and published by the Australian Bureau of Statistics (ABS).
+National Indigenous Reform Agreement: PI 05-Prevalence of overweight and obesity, 2015-16; Quality Statement Identifying and definitional attributes Metadata item type: Data Quality Statement METEOR identifier: 664684 Registration status: Indigenous, Superseded 07/02/2018 Data quality Institutional environment: The Australian Aboriginal and Torres Strait Islander Health Survey (AATSIHS) and Australian Health Survey (AHS) were collected, processed, and published by the Australian Bureau of Statistics (ABS).
 The ABS operates within a framework of the Census and Statistics Act 1905 and the Australian Bureau of Statistics Act 1975.
 These ensure the independence and impartiality from political influence of the ABS, and the confidentiality of respondents.

-For more information on the institutional environment of the ABS, including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment (ABS website).

-Timeliness: The AATSIHS is conducted approximately every six years over a 12-month period.
-Results from the 2012-13 NATSIHS component of the AATSIHS were released in November 2013.
+For more information on the institutional environment of the ABS, including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see ABS Institutional Environment Timeliness: The AATSIHS is conducted approximately every six years over a 12-month period.
+Results from the 2012-13 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) component of the AATSIHS were released in November 2013.
 The AHS is conducted every three years over a 12-month period.
-Results for the 2011-12 full sample (Core) component of the AHS were released in June 2013.
-Accessibility: See Australian Aboriginal and Torres Strait Islander Health Survey: First Results (cat. no. 4727.0.55.001) for an overview of results from the NATSIHS component of the AATSIHS.
-See Australian Health Survey: First Results (cat. no. 4364.0.55.001) for an overview of results from the NHS component of the AHS, and Australian Health Survey: Updated Results (cat. no. 4364.0.55.003) for results from the Core component of the AHS.
-Other information from this survey may also be available on request.
+Results for the 2011-12 full sample (Core component) of the AHS were released in June 2013.
+Accessibility: See Australian Aboriginal and Torres Strait Islander Health Survey: First Results Australia, 2012-13 (ABS 2013a) for an overview of results from the NATSIHS component of the AATSIHS.
+See Australian Health Survey: First Results 2011-12 (ABS 2012b) for an overview of results from the NHS component of the AHS, and Australian Health Survey: Updated Results, 2011-12 (ABS 2013b) for results from the Core component of the AHS.
+Other information from this survey may also be available on request from the ABS.

-Interpretability: Information to aid interpretation of the data is available from the Australian Aboriginal and Torres Strait Islander Health Survey: Users' Guide and Australian Health Survey: Users' Guide on the ABS website.
+Interpretability: Information to aid interpretation of the data is available from the Australian Aboriginal and Torres Strait Islander Health Survey: Users' Guide (ABS 2013b) and Australian Health Survey: Users' Guide (ABS 2013c).